+Figure 22.
+Geometric spot analysis of primary mirror imaged onto high order DM.
+Pupil tilt and curvature are included.

 Telecentricity

 Three of the outputs of the relay require the exit pupil of the relay to be located at infinity.
 The Zemax EXPP (exit pupil position) operand unfortunately is not valid for decentered systems (Zemax manual, June, 2007, p442).
 To roughly check telecentricity a paraxial lens with a focal length of 200mm was added to the focal plane of each relay.
 A pupil at infinity will image at exactly 200mm from the paraxial lens.
-Figure 26, Figure 27, and Figure 28 show the re-imaged pupil planes of the LGS WFS relay, the LOWFS (first) relay, and the science (second) relay, respectively.
+Figure 23, Figure 24, and Figure 25 show the re-imaged pupil planes of the LGS WFS relay, the LOWFS (first) relay, and the science (second) relay, respectively.
 The image of the pupil is the location where all the field points cross.
 In this way large deviations from telecentricity can be discovered.